 A key difference between the platforms is privacy.
 Access to Blackboard blog content is restricted to instructors and students enrolled in a course.
 This also applies to the Blackboard-integrated WordPress blogs.
 While it is possible to manually restrict access for blogs.princeton.edu content to a members-only group, there is no direct integration with enrollment data for these blogs.

 The WordPress platform is a stable, innovative publishing system with a vast library of third-party plugins and themes.
 It powers over 74 million websites, driving at least 18.9% of the web.
 An expansive, vibrant community of WordPress users and developers are continually improving the software, offering support, writing tutorials, and sharing best practices.
 We look forward to fostering an active community of WordPress users within Princeton.

-Ideally, we will have migrated our last blog out of the Movable Type environment by June 2014.
-We will not shut down the Movable Type server until the last active blog is either migrated to WordPress, migrated to a third-party platform, or archived to a static website.
+We shut down the Movable Type server on January 28, 2015.
+Abandoned blogs were deleted, while other sites were either migrated to WordPress, migrated to a third-party platform, or archived to static websites.

 The WordPress Codex is the official documentation site for WordPress.